AlejandroCatalina/alejandrocatalina.github.io/_pages/to-read.md

   - **Projection predictive model selection for Gaussian processes** by Juho Piironen and Aki Vehtari [[article](https://rc.signalprocessingsociety.org/conference-workshop-videos/mlsp/SPSVID00114.html)][[preprint](https://arxiv.org/abs/1510.04813)].
 In this paper the authors extend *projpred* for Gaussian Processes, analyzing the problem of the Maximum Likelihood Estimation and proposing a solution with nice experiments comparing to the standard Automatic Relevance Determination approach.
   - **Sparsity information and regularization in the horseshoe and other shrinkage priors** by Juho Piironen and Aki Vehtari [[article](https://projecteuclid.org/euclid.ejs/1513306866)].
 The authors propose a new shrinkage prior based on the horseshoe prior, the *regularised* horseshoe prior, that allows identification of large slopes alongside a strong shrinkage of the non relevant ones.

+## Tutorials and Case Studies

+In this section I will post a list of more informal references that I found nonetheless useful, maybe from a more practical prespective:

+  - **Towards a principled Bayesian workflow** by Michael Betancourt [[link](https://betanalpha.github.io/assets/case_studies/principled_bayesian_workflow.html)].
+In this case study Michael explores different options for doing sparse modeling, a very common and popular approach for Generalized Linear Models with high dimensionality.
+Furthermore, I find everything that Michael writes highly relevant.
+  - **Stan User's Guide** by Stan development team [[link](https://mc-stan.org/docs/2_19/stan-users-guide/index.html)].
+A must if you are using Stan to write your models, don't miss the language reference either!

 ## Books

+I think these textbooks are really nice material to get into Bayesian statistics and modeling:

   - **Statistical Rethinking** by Richard McElreath [[book](http://xcelab.net/rm/statistical-rethinking/)].
 A very nice book about Bayesian modeling, very accessible and covering a broad range of models within Generalized Linear Models, interaction models and finally multilevel models, unleashing very powerful and flexible methods.
 I particularly loved Richard's style that makes the book very fun to read while learning a lot of interesting concepts like entropy, information criteria, multilevel models, etc.
   - **Bayesian Data Analysis** by Andrew Gelman, John Carlin, Hal Stern, David Dunson, Aki Vehtari, and Donald Rubin [[book](http://www.stat.columbia.edu/~gelman/book/)] *to read*.
 Another interesting textbook covering some of the same topics Statistical Rethinking does, but from a slightly different perspective.
 I am taking BDA course at Aalto this fall so I haven't read the book yet.